 - And so much more…

 In fact, it is now easier than ever for your patients to file a HIPAA access compliant online – they simply have to click a button.
-And considering that about a third of HIPAA complaints involve right-of-access issues, you can’t afford not to attend this training.
-This session is essential for everyone at your practice who handles the disclosure of patient information.
+And considering that about a third of HIPAA complaints involve incorrectly handling records requests, you can’t afford not to attend this training.
+This session is essential for everyone at your practice who manages the disclosure of patient information.

-Don’t wait, register for this upcoming online training today and eliminate worry and stress about patient complaints and right-to-access fines.
+Don’t wait, register for this online training today and eliminate worry and stress about patient complaints and right-to-access fines.
+Patient right-to-access.

-Ms. Campanella focuses her practice on business law, healthcare regulatory and transactional matters, and residential and commercial real estate.
-Ms. Campanella is a nationally respected regulatory compliance specialist who dedicates herself to educating professionals nationwide on issues of business transactions and regulatory compliance.
+Ms. Campanella focuses her practice on business law, healthcare regulatory and transactional matters.
+She assists her clients with transactional services and regulatory compliance consulting, as well as general counsel services to small and large businesses, medical practices, and professional societies.
+Clients seek her expertise related to HIPAA compliance, contracting, employment agreements, commercial leases, new practice formation, and surgical center licensing and registration.
+Ms. Campanella is a nationally respected regulatory compliance specialist who dedicates herself to educating professionals nationwide on issues of healthcare business transactions and regulatory compliance.

 Ms. Campanella graduated Magna Cum Laude from Seton Hall University with a Masters in Healthcare Administration in 2012 and earned her Juris Doctor from Seton Hall Law in 2005.
-In 2002, she graduated with Honors from Union College with a Bachelor of Arts in History.
-She is also a member of the American College of Healthcare Executives (New Jersey Chapter), the American Health Lawyers Association, and the New York City Bar Association.
+She is also a member of the American College of Healthcare Executives (New Jersey Chapter), the American Health Lawyers Association, and the New York City Bar.
+Several of her certifications include earning the status of Certified HIPAA Administrator from the HIPAA Academy and Fellow in the American College of Healthcare Executives.
+Ms. Campanella is also an Adjunct Professor at the Seton Hall University School of Health and Medical Sciences.